circleguard/circlecore/docs/advanced-usage.rst

 ``self._process_replay_data`` with the loaded replay data and set ``self.loaded`` to ``True``.

 .. note::
     One philosophy of circleguard is that |Replay| objects are pseudo lazy loaded.
-Tat is, they are cheap to instantiate and only incur a cost when they need to be loaded.
+That is, they are cheap to instantiate and only incur a cost when they need to be loaded.
 This is why we require that loading logic goes into its own ``load`` method instead of happening on instantiation.